 - Does anyone else pay you to help me?
 Here you are assessing conflicts-of-interest.
 For example, there are cases when someone is paid a commission for placing patients in a specific nursing home or with other services.
-They may be less objective, so you’ll want to know more about any potential conflicts of interest.)
+They may be less objective, so you’ll want to assess possible conflicts with the Allegiance Factor.

-- Do you have an idea of the approximate amount of time it will take you to handle the services I need?
+- Do you know the approximate amount of time it will take you to handle the services I need?
 If not, how can I get an estimate?

 - Do you have references?
-Beyond the testimonials on an advocate’s directory listing, are they able to provide you with references from other people they have worked with?
-(Regarding those testimonials: we monitor those added to the AdvoConnection Directory to be sure they are added only by bona fide clients of that advocate.)
-Please remember that advocates may understandably be reluctant to give you names and contact information for references due to privacy laws.
-However, it would make sense to ask them if they will ask a former client to contact you to provide a reference.
+Beyond the testimonials* on a directory listing, will they provide you with references from other people they have worked with?
+Please remember that independent professionals may understandably be reluctant to give you names and contact information for references due to privacy laws.
+However, it would make sense to ask them if they will ask a former client to contact you to provide a reference. (*Regarding AdvoConnection testimonials: we monitor those added to the AdvoConnection Directory to be sure they are added only by bona fide clients of that professional.)

 - Are you “on call” 24/7 or do you have specific hours?